Seaside Apartment

 A vast stone island bench and curved timber stools imbue a convivial and communal feel to the kitchen.

-Timber stools, Muuto from Living Edge; kettle, Smeg; mixer, Kitchen Aid; glass vases, client’s own
+Timber stools, Muuto from Living Edge; kettle, Smeg; mixer, Kitchen Aid; glass vases, client’s own.

 When an international family began seeking a beachside bolthole as a respite from fast-paced city life, Cottesloe proved the ideal locale.